335 Ross Hall

 I have also taught Engl 101D (English for Native Speakers of Other Languages: Academic English II—Graduates), Engl/Ling 324 (Introduction to Teaching ESL Literacy), Engl/Ling 420 (History of the English Language), Engl/Ling 527 (Discourse Analysis), and seminars on Systemic Functional Linguistic applications to research.

-BA (Honors), University of Victoria (Canada): Linguistics
+B.A.
+(Honors), Linguistics, University of Victoria (Canada)

 Oral academic language development in the content areas, writing development, project-based language teaching, formative assessment of language development (all using Systemic Functional Linguistic theory).